-Activate the remote digital loopback test by pressing the REM button or by raising the level of the Remote Loopback signal received by the LDM-256's V.35 connector (Pin HH).
-This test involves creating an outbound loopback at the remote LDM-256 (see Figure 6-5).
+Activate the remote digital loopback test by pressing the REM button or by raising the level of the remote loopback signal received by the line driver's V.35 connector (Pin HH).
+This test involves creating an outbound loopback at the remote line driver (see Figure 6-5 on the next page).
 The test checks the performance of the local and remote units and the line between them:

-- 1. Press REM or raise Remote Loopback; the local LDM-256 will signal the remote unit to start remote digital loopback.
+- 1. Press REM or raise remote loopback; the local line driver will signal the remote unit to start remote digital loopback.
 The TEST LED should light on both units.
-The remote LDM-256's receive input should be connected to its own transmitter. - 2.
+The remote line driver's receive input should be connected to its own transmitter. - 2.
 Perform a Bit Error Rate Test (BERT).
-Either: - Hook up an external Bit Error Rate Test (BERT) unit in place of the local DTE; or - Use the local LDM-256's internal BERT.
+Either: - Hook up an external Bit Error Rate Test (BERT) unit in place of the local DTE; or - Use the local line driver's internal BERT.
 Press the PATT button.
 The ERR LED should light briefly just to confirm that the LED is working, and then the test will proceed.
-If errors are detected, the ERR LED will be continuously lit (if the errors are continuous) or will blink (for intermittent errors).

-- 3. If the BERT test indicates a fault, but both LDM-256s pass their modem self-tests (see Section 6.3), there is a problem somewhere in the communication line between the units. - 4.
+If errors are detected, the ERR LED will be continuously lit (if the errors are continuous) or will blink (for intermittent errors). - 3.
+If the BERT test indicates a fault, but both line drivers pass their modem selftests, there is a problem somewhere in the communication line between the units. - 4.
 After the test is complete or the fault has been corrected, restore the REM button to its normal position.
 Proceed with local digital loopback.